Madame Restell: Legal troubles

 In 1847, Charges were again brought against Restell for performing an abortion, which led to a conviction.
 This conviction, however, was "universally hailed," and media coverage of the trial prompted discussion surrounding for-profit abortions performed by physicians.
 Furthermore, it was noted that the victims were typically "poor, uneducated women" from New England and Connecticut who came to New York for abortions.

 Maria Bodine was sent to Madame Restell by her master so that she could procure an abortion from Restell.
 Restell determined that Maria was too far along to have an abortion, but Maria's master insisted.
 Finally, he paid Restell heavily, and she agreed to perform Maria's abortion.
 Maria then returned to her job as a maid.
 She fell ill and upon visiting a doctor, was forced to admit her abortion.
 Restell was taken to trial.
 During this case, Madame Restell's defense painted Bodine as a "loose" woman whose injuries were a result of syphilis and had nothing to do with Restell, and Maria Bodine's lawyers cast Restell as a godless incompetent woman.
+This was in spite of Bodine testifying that far from being mistreated by Restell, she was well cared for and provided with food and a place to rest until she felt well enough to return home following her procedure.
 Restell lost the case and was charged with a misdemeanor and a one-year prison sentence which was on Blackwell's Island.